voschezang/coding-handbook/collaboration/scrum-guide.md

   - Actively do nothing.
 Observe.
 E.g. let small problems reveal itself to the team.
   - Point north

+Roles and stances

+- Servant leader.
+Prioritize the needs of the team members while helping them to provide value.
+- Facilitator.
+Provide boundaries in which the team can collaborate.
+- Coach.
+Of individuals, the team and the organization.
+See [coaching](coaching.md).
+- Manager.
+Of impediments, waste, processes and culture.
+- Mentor

 ### Developers

 The rest of the **development teams** do not have a hierarchy and are instead self-organizing.
 They deliver periodic increments of work, which can be released if desirable.
 A PO or SM can also have a developer role.
 Developers should have enough autonomy to be able to take ownership of their work.
 They are accountable for: